mmbman/Katagiri/1984-01-04-Blue-Cliff-Record-Case-50.md

 So, from this point, how can you do it?

-If you read the *Genjokoan*, Dogen Zenji says,
+If you read the *Genjokoan*, Dōgen Zenji says,

 > There is no before, no after.
 All sentient beings at the dharma stage.